Market

 Further, the Company does not have any separate geographic segments other than India

-During year ending March 31,2025, for management purposes, the Company has been organised into the following operating segments
+During the year ended March 31, 2026, for management purposes, the Company has been organised into the following operating

-Vehicle Finance Loans - Loans to customers against purchase of new/used vehicles, tractors, construction equipment and loan to
+Vehicle Finance - Loan to customers against purchase of new/used vehicles, tractors, construction equipment and loan to automobile dealers.

-Loan against property - Loans to customer against immovable property
+Loan against Property - Loan to customer against immovable property

-Home Loans - Loans given for acquisition/construction of residential property and loan against residential property
+Home Loans - Loan given for acquisition/construction of residential property and loan against residential property

-Other Loans - Other loans consist of consumer and small enterprise loans, secured business and personal loan and SME loans
+Other Loans - Other loans consist of consumer and small enterprise loans, secured business and personal loans, SME loans and Gold loans.

-The Chief Operating Decision Maker (CODM) monitors the operating results of its business units separately for making decisions about
+The Managing Director monitors the operating results of its business units separately for making decisions about resource allocation

-resource allocation and performance assessment.
-Segment performance is evaluated based on operating profits or losses and is measured
+and performance assessment.
+Segment performance is evaluated based on operating profits or losses and is measured consistently with

-consistently with operating profits or losses in the financial statements.
-However, income taxes are managed on an entity as a whole basis
+operating profits or losses in the financial statements.
+However, income taxes are managed on an entity as a whole basis and are not

 Note : 40 ESOP DISCLOSURE